 At the heart of the AV Defender solution is the security profile.
-AV Defender profiles are used to configure security settings that you apply to multiple devices once AV Defender is installed.
-The settings made in this profile will directly dictate how efficient and effective the provided malware protection is.
+AV Defender profiles are used to configure security settings that you apply to multiple devices after AV Defender is installed.
+The settings made in this profile directly dictate how efficient and effective the malware protection is.
 Your goal is to make the best tradeoff between reduced false positives and adequate protection.

-There are four of default security profiles included with N-able N-central.
+There are four default security profiles included with N-able N-central.
 N-able recommends that you review the defaults to get an idea of the security coverage each offers.
-If needed, you can clone or customize the profiles as required.
+If needed, you can clone or customize the profiles.

-Access to profiles is based upon the level where you create them.
+Access to profiles is based on the level at which you create them.
 For example, a profile created at the system level is available at all levels, while a profile created at the Service Organization level would only be available within that Service Organization.

 AV Defender profiles use the following modules to structure the way Security Manager provides security protection: